Palais Royale Building

-Palais Royale Building is a historic commercial building located in South Bend, St. Joseph County, Indiana.
+Palais Royale Building is a historic commercial building located in South Bend, Indiana.
 It was built in 1922 along with the neighboring Palace Theater by the Palace Theater Corporation.
 It is a three-story, rectangular, Spanish Renaissance Revival-style brick building with finely crafted terra cotta ornamentation.
 It features a series of monumental semi-elliptical arched windows.
 The interior originally housed a two-story ballroom.
 A bombing on January 10, 1935, blew out most of the storefront windows and destroyed the corner suite.

 It was listed on the National Register of Historic Places in 1983.